Islandora/migrate_islandora_csv/README.md

 Therefore, each row in your CSV must contain enough information to create these.

-However, buried in your descriptive metadata are often references to other things which aren't repostiory items themselves, but records still need to be kept for them.
+However, buried in your descriptive metadata are often references to other things which aren't repository items themselves, but records still need to be kept for them.
 Authors, publishers, universities, places, etc... can be modelled as Drupal Entities, so that they can be referenced by other Entities.
 So there's the potential to have a lot of different entity types described in a single row in a CSV.

 In this tutorial, we're working with `islandora_defaults` and `controlled_access_terms` entities, and will be migrating five entity types using the three migrations included in this module.
 - file